donovanjblake/mcmod-manager/README.md

 `paths.data`

 `string`: Optional.
-The path to the program's data directory. _This path is currently not used._
+The path to the program's data directory, where it stores its offline cache.

 `paths.dot_minecraft`